Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-By default, the installer will install all of the KronoDesk^®^ features onto the target system, so we recommend choosing "Complete Installation", which will both install the complete system -- application and database.
+By default, the installer will install all of the KronoDesk<sup>®</sup> features onto the target system, so we recommend choosing "Complete Installation", which will both install the complete system -- application and database.
 For advanced users who want to change the